Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

 Recent years have seen the application of deep reinforcement learning techniques to cooperative multi-agent systems, with great empirical success.
-However, given the lack of theoretical insight, it remains unclear what the employed neural networks are learning, or how we should enhance their representational power to address the problems on which they fail.
-In this work, we empirically investigate the representational power of various network architectures on a series of one-shot games.
+However, given the lack of theoretical insight, it remains unclear what the employed neural networks are learning, or how we should enhance their learning power to address the problems on which they fail.
+In this work, we empirically investigate the learning power of various network architectures on a series of one-shot games.
 Despite their simplicity, these games capture many of the crucial problems that arise in the multi-agent setting, such as an exponential number of joint actions or the lack of an explicit coordination mechanism.
-Our results quantify how well various approaches can represent the requisite value functions, and help us identify issues that can impede good performance. \blfootnote{This work as been accepted as an Extended Abstract in \textit{Proc.\@ of the 18th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2019), N.~Agmon, M.~E.~Taylor, E.~Elkind, M.~Veloso (eds.), May 2019, Montreal, Canada}.}
+Our results extend those in \cite{ea} and quantify how well various approaches can represent the requisite value functions, and help us identify the reasons that can impede good performance, like sparsity of the values or too tight coordination requirements.

 \keywords{multi-agent systems \and neural networks \and decision-making \and action-value representation \and one-shot games}